Dockweiler State Beach

 There’s no better way to end a fun day at the beach than to circle up around a cozy bonfire.
 Not all California beaches allow bonfires, but here in the Marina del Rey area, we’re lucky that Dockweiler State Beach does permit regulated burns in provided fire rings.
 Follow these tips to ensure your group has an enjoyable time.

 - If you want a pit, arrive early.
 From May through September, the pits are in high demand, especially on the weekends, and there are some diehards who arrive at dawn to claim their spots for the entire day.
 You cannot reserve fire pits as you would a campsite.
 Do not leave your pit unattended, even for a quick dip in the ocean – if you do, don’t be surprised to find another group has taken over the site.
-There are about 60 pits located just north and south of where Vista del Mar intersects with Imperial Highway.
+There are between 60 – 80 fire pits located just north and south of where Vista del Mar intersects with Imperial Highway.
 That sounds like a lot, but consider that Dockweiler is also home to an RV park, and you’re all competing for space.

 - The beach and all amenities close at midnight.